 Fermentation is cool.
 There we said it.
 Big news.
-With the food shows and chefs turning their eye to the delicious science of fermenting things -- we as eaters and food enthusiasts we get to reap the benefits (and there are benefits) to chowing down on some of the most delicious and unique flavors you can get.
+With the food shows and chefs turning their eyes to the delicious science of fermenting things -- we as eaters and food enthusiasts get to reap the benefits (and there are benefits) to chowing down on some of the most delicious and unique flavors you can get.
 Fermentation is part of the global food culture and nearly every country or regional cuisine has their own signature fermentated dish.

 Step confidently into the unknown and check ouit some of this delicious fermented dishes!

 Everyone knows what this is!
 It's finely cut raw cabbage that has been fermented by various lactic acid bacteria.
 It has a huge shelf life and a sour, punchy flavor because of the lactic acid formed when the bacteria ferment the sugars in the cabbage leaves.

 Although "sauerkraut" is a German word, the dish did not originate in Germany.
 Some claim that the Mongol Emperor Genghis Khan brought it to Europe.
 Others claim that it originally came from China and the surrounding areas and Europe the Tatars brought it to Europe, and improved upon the original Chinese recipe by fermenting it with salt instead of rice wine.
 It took root mostly in Central and Eastern European cuisines, but also in other countries including the Netherlands, where it is known as zuurkool, and France, where the name became choucroute.

 It is a high source of vitamins C and K; the fermentation process increases the bioavailability of nutrients rendering sauerkraut even more nutritious than the original cabbage.
 It is also low in calories and high in calcium and magnesium, and it is a very good source of dietary fiber, folate, iron, potassium, copper and manganese.

 www.foodiesfeed.com Photo by Jakub Kapusnak